Absolute Divorce Attorney in Charlotte, North Carolina

 An absolute divorce is commonly termed a simple divorce.
 An absolute divorce dissolves the marriage, but it does not address issues such as alimony, child support, child custody, and equitable distribution.

 Wanting to learn more about what type of divorce best fits your situation?
-Schedule an appointment with a Divorce Attorney in Charlotte or Mint Hill, NC today by calling or texting us at 704-275-3505.
+Schedule a consultation with a divorce attorney in Charlotte or Mint Hill, NC, today by calling or texting us.